microsoft/vscode-docs/api/extension-guides/language-model.md

 Once we finalize the Language Model API (expected early April 2024), you can publish your extension to the Visual Studio Marketplace:

-- By publishing to the VS Marketplace your extension is adhering to the [GitHub Copilot extensibility acceptable development and use policy](TODO@isidorn add link).
+- By publishing to the VS Marketplace your extension is adhering to the GitHub Copilot extensibility acceptable development and use policy
 - Upload to the Marketplace as described in [Publishing Extension](https://code.visualstudio.com/api/working-with-extensions/publishing-extension).

 ## Related content